effektif/user-docs/docs/integration/connectors.rst

 #. :ref:`connector-type-option` - a single record from the :ref:`connector-type-options` list.
 #. :ref:`connector-record-details` (optional) - all fields for one record from the list of records.

-Signavio Workflow accesses the connector on the web, via the public Internet, or via a private intranet for an on-premise installation.
+Workflow Accelerator accesses the connector on the web, via the public Internet, or via a private intranet for an on-premise installation.
-Signavio Workflow calls the connector’s URL the *endpoint URL*.
+Workflow Accelerator calls the connector’s URL the *endpoint URL*.

 For example, consider a connector that accesses a fictional customer database, that you publish at the endpoint URL ``https://example.org/connector``.
 In this example, each customer record has the following fields.